 COVID-19 disclaimer: As recommended by BC’s provincial health officer, if you choose to take part in recreational activities in public spaces, please adhere to coronavirus health safety measures, including proper physical distancing, wearing a mask, and remaining at home if you show symptoms of cold or flu.

-One of the Lower Mainland’s most prominent flower festivals is making a return this summer.
+One of the Lower Mainland’s most prominent flower festivals is making a return this August.

-The Chilliwack Sunflower Festival announced on Wednesday that it would be returning to the Fraser Valley this August for its third consecutive year.
+The Chilliwack Sunflower Festival announced on Wednesday that it would be returning to the Fraser Valley on August 12 for its third consecutive year.

 The popular event is run by the same organizers who host the Chilliwack Tulip Festival and will take place at the same location – 41310 Yale Road.
 This year’s celebration, however, will look a little different compared to previous years, according to festival organizers.